 There is no formal application deadline.
 However, places on the course are limited and we recommend that you apply as early as possible, as admission will close when the course is full.
 The first round of applications will be reviewed and shortlisted in March 2016.

-Please return your application form and/or supporting documents, marked "Investigative Journalism 2015", to: Graduate School of Journalism, City University London, Northampton Square, London EC1V 0HB, UK.
+Please return your supporting documents, marked "Investigative Journalism 2015", to: Graduate School of Journalism, City University London, Northampton Square, London EC1V 0HB, UK.